EncinasBartos/TBarrier/TBarrier/3D/demos/ActiveBarriers/aPRA3D/readme.txt

 [2] Aksamit, N.O., & Haller, G. (2022).
 Objective momentum barriers in wall turbulence.
 Journal of Fluid Mechanics, 941.

-[2] Notebook 9.7.2. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.
+[3] Notebook 9.7. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.

+[4] Links to YouTube Tutorial: https://youtu.be/gDl-ybKULgE